data science

 Looking for ways to write less SQL?

 Regardless of if you’re a data analyst, data engineer, or an analytics engineer, knowing the fundamentals of SQL is key to your success.
-But writing complex SQL queries for every one-off data request can be a major drag on your bandwidth.
+But writing and optimizing complex SQL queries for every one-off data request can be a major drag on your bandwidth.
+Understanding SQL query optimization best practices can significantly reduce this burden.

 That was the case for Wellthy’s Head of Data Science and Analytics, Kelly Burdine.
 Their legacy BI platform required Python and SQL input for every data request—leaving no opportunities to proactively implement larger data initiatives.